 CNH Capital America provides and administers financing for the retail purchase or lease of new and used agricultural, construction and other equipment.
-CNH offers various retail financing options to end-use customers through CNH Capital America and other CNH affiliates, subsidiaries and joint ventures to facilitate the sale of its products in North America, Europe, Latin America, Australia and other parts of the world.
+CNH offers various retail financing options to end-use customers through CNH Capital America and other CNH affiliates and subsidiaries to facilitate the sale of its products in North America, Western Europe, Latin America, Australia and other parts of the world.
 However, the trusts will include only receivables of obligors located in the United States.

 CNH Capital America's operations principally involve purchasing retail installment sale contracts and leases from dealers and originating retail installment loans and leases.
 CNH Capital America has also established a relationship with one or more Consumer Receivables Originators pursuant to which CNH Capital America acquires consumer installment loans relating to equipment sold by dealers.
-In addition, CNH Capital America facilitates and finances the sale of insurance products and extended service plans to retail customers, provides financing for dealers' inventory, parts and rental equipment yards, and also provides other retail financing programs for end-use customers in North America.
+In addition, CNH Capital America, its subsidiaries and affiliates facilitate and finance the sale of insurance products and extended service plans to retail customers, provide financing for dealers' inventory, parts and rental equipment yards, and also provide other retail financing programs for end-use customers in North America, Western Europe, Latin America, Australia and other parts of the world.
 CNH Capital America, its subsidiaries and affiliates also provide various financing options to dealers for a variety of purposes, including inventory, working capital, real estate acquisitions, construction and remodeling, business acquisitions, dealer systems and service and maintenance equipment.